 8. Use protective rain gear

-As cliche as it sounds, raincoats and dawgie boots may actually be able to prevent a lot of damage to your pet’s coat, ears, and paws.
-But if your pet doesn’t like wearing these items, just make sure you wash and dry him well when he gets back home.
+As clichéd as it sounds, raincoats and dawgie boots may actually be able to prevent a lot of damage to your pet’s coat, ears, and paws.
+However, if your pet doesn’t like wearing these items, just make sure you wash and dry him well when he gets back home.

 FOR INFORMATION ONLY – NOT VETERINARY CARE